-Gustav Fechner’s most influential cotribution were probably his ‘Elemente der Psychophysik‘ (Elements of Psychophysics), published in 1860 and his ‘Revision der Hauptpunkte der Psychophysik‘ (Revision of the Main Points of Psychophysics), published in 1882.
+Gustav Fechner’s most influential contribution were probably his ‘Elemente der Psychophysik‘ (Elements of Psychophysics), published in 1860 and his ‘Revision der Hauptpunkte der Psychophysik‘ (Revision of the Main Points of Psychophysics), published in 1882.
 Upon these works mainly rests Fechner’s fame as a psychologist.
 He established new methods of mental measurement, hence, beginning of quantitative experimental psychology.
 As part of the measurement were the method of just-noticeable differences, the method of constant stimuli, and the method of average error.
 Along with Wilhelm Wundt and Hermann von Helmholtz, Gustav Fechner is recognized as one of the founders of modern experimental psychology.
 His clearest contribution was the demonstration that because the mind was susceptible to measurement and mathematical treatment, psychology had the potential to become a quantified science.
 Theorists such as Immanuel Kant had long stated that this was impossible, and that therefore, a science of psychology was also impossible.

 References and Further Reading: